TemyTemy/horiseon-code-refactor/README.md

 ## Table of Contents

 - Technologies Used
-  HTML5, CSS3
+  - HTML5, CSS3

 - Screenshots

 - Features

-  -Link on Github
+- Link on Github